RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 Things we'd like to get done during a given year get the milestone for that year, e.g. "2019".
 For things we expect to be done in by the end of a given quarter, we apply the quarterly milestone, e.g. "2019 Q1" for things to get done on or before March 31, 2019.

-If a milestone deadline passes, whatever is not done gets rescheduled or [backlogged](#state).
+Milestones are closed when their deadline arrives.
+Issues associated with that milestone that are not done get rescheduled (the milestone is changed) or [backlogged](#state) (labeled `State: Backlogged`).

 ## Managed Labels By Group